discoliam/discoliam-2022/src/colophon.md

   order: 1
 ---

-Originally designed and developed across the globe, this version was re-built September 2022 in Bristol UK, using a combination of blood, sweat, and [Stack Overflow](https://xkcd.com/979/).
+Originally designed and developed across the globe, this version was re-built September - December 2022 in Bristol UK, using a combination of blood, sweat, and [Stack Overflow](https://xkcd.com/979/).

-Typeset in [Popins](https://github.com/itfoundry/Poppins) by [Indian Type Foundry](https://www.indiantypefoundry.com/), and [Inter](https://rsms.me/inter/) by [Rasmus Andersson](https://rsms.me/).
+Typeset in [Merriweather](https://fonts.google.com/specimen/Merriweather) by [Sorkin Type](http://sorkintype.com), and [Lato](https://fonts.google.com/specimen/Lato) by [Łukasz Dziedzic](http://www.lukaszdziedzic.eu).

 Orignal design by [Patricia Bernal](http://patriciabernal.ca/).
 Re-interpreted by me.